-You must compare the requirements as well as costs offered by different professional sponsors before selecting one.
+You must compare the requirements as well as the costs offered by different professional sponsors before selecting one.

 Once this mundane side is handled, you are free to concentrate on the different attractions offered by Dubai.

 The world’s tallest building with 160 stories standing at 829 meters is a symbol of Dubai’s global presence.

 From drives across the desert to coffee in Bedouin-styled camps, these safaris even offer quad rides across desert dunes.